NVComputing/nvcomputingsite/resources/acsl/booleanalgebra.md

 So, let's break down how exactly this truth table was drawn:

 First, a column was made for each of the variable terms.
 Under these columns, I listed out all possible combinations of values for X and Y. X and Y can both either be 0 or 1; together, they could form the pairs: `(0, 0)`, `(1, 0)`, `(0, 1)`, and `(1, 1)`.
 Each of these pairs should make up one row in the table.
+To know how many combinations a certain number of variables can make, use `$2^n$` (n being the number of variables).

 Then, a column was made for the actual expression itself.
 In this column, I wrote out all of the resultant values for each row.
 So, for example, in the first row (excluding the header labels), the values for X and Y were both 0. `X and Y` would thus be `0 and 0`, which simplifies down to `0`.
 Because of this, I put down a `0` for that row.
 I then did the same for the other rows.